eworm-de/routeros-scripts/doc/backup-upload.md

 Description
 -----------

-This script uploads binary backup (`/ system backup save`) and complete configuration export (`/ export terse show-sensitive`) to external server.
+This script uploads binary backup (`/system/backup/save`) and complete configuration export (`/export terse show-sensitive`) to external server.

 > ⚠️ **Warning**: The used command can hit errors that a script can not handle.
 > This may result in script termination (where no notification is sent) or